fairdataihub/codefair-docs/docs/dev/running-locally.md

 ## :file_folder: Code structure

 The Codefair repository combines both the Nuxt frontend and the Probot backend to work with the GitHub App.
-The repository is divided into two main parts:
+The repository is divided into three main parts:

 1. **Frontend**: The frontend is built with [Nuxt.js](https://nuxt.com/) and is responsible for the user interface of the Codefair platform.
 The frontend is located in the `ui` directory of the repository.

 2. **GitHub App**: The GitHub app is built with [Probot](https://probot.github.io/docs/README/) and is responsible for the GitHub App functionality.
 The backend is located in the `bot` directory of the repository.

-3. **Validation Microservice**: The validation microservice is built with [Express.js](https://expressjs.com/) and is responsible for the validation of metadata, licenses, and CWL files.
+3. **Validation Microservice**: The validation microservice is built with [Python](https://www.python.org/) and [Flask](https://flask.palletsprojects.com/en/stable/), which is responsible for the validation of metadata, licenses, and CWL files.
 The microservice is located in the `validation` directory of the repository.

 ## :white_check_mark: Prerequisites